sdonohoo/forecasting/internal_docs/tsperf_rules.md

 A **validated benchmark submission** is a benchmark submission that passed review process.

-A **benchmark leaderboard** is a table of validated benchmark submissions.
+A **benchmark performance board** is a table of validated benchmark submissions.

-A **benchmark reference implementation** is a specific validated benchmark submission chosen from the leaderboard.
+A **benchmark reference implementation** is a specific validated benchmark submission chosen from the performance board.

 The following diagram summarizes the relations between different terms and the workflow: